bbauska/UofM-AdvStyling/readme.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 233.  (##) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 ![](images/image233.webp){width="4.0in" height="2.2572648731408576in"}

-Once you\'ve declared the viewport size, you can now say exactly how many columns you want this element to take up.
-Anything from zero, which means it shouldn\'t show up at all to 12 which means take up the maximum width that it possibly can.
+Once you&apos;ve declared the viewport size, you can now say exactly how many columns you want this element to take up.
+Anything from zero, which means it shouldn&apos;t show up at all to 12 which means take up the maximum width that it possibly can.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 234.  (##) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 ![](images/image234.webp){width="4.0in" height="2.2572648731408576in"}

-So, if you have an element that has class equals col-xs-12, you\'re saying, if you\'re viewing this on a small screen, it should take up the full width.
+So, if you have an element that has class equals col-xs-12, you&apos;re saying, if you&apos;re viewing this on a small screen, it should take up the full width.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 235.  (##) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 ![](images/image235.webp){width="4.0in" height="2.2572648731408576in"}

-If you\'re looking at one that has a class of col-sm-8, now you want to take up eight out of those 12 columns, but only on the smallest screen.
+If you&apos;re looking at one that has a class of col-sm-8, now you want to take up eight out of those 12 columns, but only on the smallest screen.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 236.  (##) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 ![](images/image236.webp){width="4.0in" height="2.2572648731408576in"}

-For col-md-4, you\'re saying, if I\'m on a medium screen I want to use up four columns or one third of the entire screen size.
+For col-md-4, you&apos;re saying, if I&apos;m on a medium screen I want to use up four columns or one third of the entire screen size.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 237.  (##) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 ![](images/image237.webp){width="4.0in" height="2.2572648731408576in"}

-And for col-lg-3, you\'re saying, well this is a large screen, it doesn\'t need to be as big as it was on those other screens.
-Let\'s just use up a quarter or 25%.
+And for col-lg-3, you&apos;re saying, well this is a large screen, it doesn&apos;t need to be as big as it was on those other screens.
+Let&apos;s just use up a quarter or 25%.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 238.  (##) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 ![](images/image238.webp){width="4.0in" height="2.2572648731408576in"}

 Now, this is the interesting thing.
-Many times you\'re going to combine these classes together.
-Let\'s think about if you\'re going to put pictures on your website.
-It\'s a very common idea to think, well on the small screen I want one picture, and each picture should take up the whole width of the viewport.
-But if I\'m on a larger screen, well, then maybe there can be three across, and on a different screen maybe four across.
+Many times you&apos;re going to combine these classes together.
+Let&apos;s think about if you&apos;re going to put pictures on your website.
+It&apos;s a very common idea to think, well on the small screen I want one picture, and each picture should take up the whole width of the viewport.
+But if I&apos;m on a larger screen, well, then maybe there can be three across, and on a different screen maybe four across.